 How Do We Teach Psychoeducation?

 Psychoeducation is a broad term, and all people learn in different ways.
-The best psychoeducation reaches the person it needs to reach.
 Therapists can use it during almost any type of therapy, individual or group.
-Research shows that psychoeducational groups could give people with substance use disorders strong motivation to change their behavior.
+Research shows that psychoeducational groups could motivate people with substance use disorders to change their behavior.

 Psychoeducation might look different depending upon the setting, such as: